-- Private development and County operations maintain and improve the quality of the natural environment. - Drinking water sources are protected; - Stormwater and wastewater are managed to protect surface water, riparian areas, and wetlands. - Land use planning protects agricultural operations, environmentally sensitive areas, and wildlife corridors.
+- Private development and County operations maintain and improve the quality of the natural environment. - Drinking water sources are protected. - Stormwater and wastewater are managed to protect surface water, riparian areas, and wetlands. - Mitigate the impacts of a changing climate on future development through thoughtful planning.

-Measures to improve water use, reduce land consumption, and increase building energy efficiency are implemented.
+- Land use planning protects agricultural operations, environmentally sensitive areas, and wildlife corridors. - Measures to improve water use, reduce land consumption, and increase building energy efficiency are implemented.